 The area has a long history of storm damages and has experienced major damages from various recent storm events, including the Nor'easter of December 1992, the March storm of 1993, and Super Storm Sandy of October 2012.
 These storms caused flood damages, loss of structures, large scale emergency evacuations and fatalities within several communities.
 The area is now increasingly vulnerable to severe damages even from moderate storms.

-AUTHORIZATION: The Study is authorized by a resolution of the U.S. House of Representatives, Committee on Public Works and Transportation, adopted May 13, 1993.
-The purpose of this Study is to identify possible risk management solutions for hurricane and storm damages in the area, and to determine whether Federal participation is warranted in constructing shore protection measures.
+AUTHORIZATION: A Feasibility Study was authorized by a resolution of the U.S. House of Representatives, Committee on Public Works and Transportation, adopted May 13, 1993.
+The purpose of this study was to identify possible risk management solutions for hurricane and storm damages in the area, and to determine whether Federal participation is warranted in constructing shore protection measures.
 In response to the 2012 Sandy event, P.L.113-2, The Disaster Relief Appropriations Act of 2013, provided authorization and Federal funding for project construction.
 Due to the recent funding provided by the American Recovery and Reinvestment Act of 2009 and P.L.
 113-2, the Disaster Relief Appropriations Act of 2013, the Feasibility Study was recently completed and approved in 2016.

 FORT WADSWORTH TO OAKWOOD BEACH: The Draft Feasibility Report and Environmental Impact Statement were publicly released in June 2015.
-The Final Feasibility Report, Final Environmental Impact Statement, and Final Record of Decision were formally approved by a Director's Report October 2016, approved by the Assistant Secretary of the Army for Civil Works December 2016, and provided for Congressional notification in December 2016.
-The Design Phase for preparation of plans and specifications for project construction was initiated in early 2017 and is currently underway.
+The Final Feasibility Report, Final Environmental Impact Statement, and Final Record of Decision were approved by a Director's Report October 2016 and were formally approved by the Assistant Secretary of the Army for Civil Works December 2016 and provided for Congressional notification in December 2016.
+The Design Phase, to prepare the project’s construction plans and specifications for each construction contract, was initiated in 2017 and is currently underway.

-Phone: (917) 790-8212
+P: (917) 790-8212

-U.S. Army Corps of Engineers
+U.S. Army Corps of Engineers, New York District

 Programs and Project Management Division